Poster urging US citizens to donate to the Bundles for Britain charity

 Also in United States homefront poster collection

-The collection consists of thirteen posters relating to the United States war effort during World War II.
+The collection consists of thirteen posters relating to the war effort in the United States before and during World War II.

 Poster created by Ben Shahn for the US Office of War Information as a response to the Nazi-led annihilation and destruction of communities throughout the Czech Republic, including Lidice.
 It also protests the retaliatory measures taken for the attempted assassination by Czech resistance members of Reinhard Heydrich, director of the Protectorate of Bohemia and Moravia, under the Nazi occupation.